-For keyword search, one needs to include keyword in the query as well as in the product description and webpage’s metadata, and a match directly depends on the product copy describing the product in the similar way.
+For a keyword search, one needs to include keywords in the query as well as in the product description and webpage’s metadata, and a match directly depends on the product copy describing the product in a similar way.

 The Web usability adage is transparently satisfied by visual search when an image is worth a thousand keywords.
-Visual search taken from photo via a mobile can lead to rapid and more accurate results.
-As a fact, visual search also boost keyword search.
+Visual search taken from photos via mobile can lead to rapid and more accurate results.
+As a fact, visual search also boosts keyword search.

 Customers usually ‘spearfish’ when they have an exact idea of what they want and wish to locate it quickly.
-Spearfishing with visual input provides a much better context than keyword search, and can deliver a more compact set of search results.
+Spearfishing with visual input provides a much better context than a keyword search and can deliver a more compact set of search results.

 For example, a customer may seek for a more affordable version of a leather handbag or a party dress discovered through social media.
-Some websites eases this process by allowing customers to upload images of their own or link to image URLs to search the site’s vast catalog of products.
+Some websites ease this process by allowing customers to upload images of their own or link to image URLs to search the site’s vast catalogue of products.

-As an affiliate-based shopping engine, Modista users can explore the catalog and filter results by moving a slider towards color or shape.
-Even the online retailers can quickly populate merchandising features depending on the color, shape and pattern.
+As an affiliate-based shopping engine, Modista users can explore the catalogue and filter results by moving a slider towards colour or shape.
+Even online retailers can quickly populate merchandising features depending on the colour, shape and pattern.

 As a part of the shopping API strategy, retailers that want to offer visual search can also provide it through third parties.
 Zappos, for instance, provides affiliate developers access to its search similarity API so that the products can be remixed into new applications and experiences that Zappos does not build by itself.
 It is just one way to merchandise beyond the storefront.

 Amazon’s Flow application is developed to shoot sales from physical retailers by offering showrooms a rapid way to locate products on the site.
 While Amazon’s Flow is regarded as a showrooming application, any other retailers that provide visual search via their mobile apps can too avail showrooming benefits and support never-ending aisle for in-store customers that are looking to purchase items online.